yuanshunning/pickit-docs/docs/support/saving-a-snapshot-in-pickit.rst

-Saving a snapshot in Pick-it
+Saving a snapshot in Pickit
 ============================

-A snapshot is a powerful support tool of Pick-it.
+A snapshot is a powerful support tool of Pickit.
 In a snapshot both the camera images and detection parameters of the last detection are stored.
-This file can be downloaded and send to anybody with a Pick-it system.
+This file can be downloaded and send to anybody with a Pickit system.
 This tool allows anybody to give you remote support without a direct connection to your system.

-By saving and sending a Pick-it snapshot to Pick-it support.
-A Pick-it support engineer will analyze your scenario and will give you feedback on your detection settings.
+By saving and sending a Pickit snapshot to Pickit support.
+A Pickit support engineer will analyze your scenario and will give you feedback on your detection settings.

 #.
-Press the \ **Detect** button under the Pick-it viewer to make sure
+Press the \ **Detect** button under the Pickit viewer to make sure
    you capture the current scene.
    You have to do this every time you are saving a new snapshot, otherwise, the new data is not captured and old data is being saved.
 #.
-Press the yellow **Snapshot** button in the lower left of the Pick-it
+Press the yellow **Snapshot** button in the lower left of the Pickit
    viewer.

    |image0|